Get quotes from these car insurance providers and more

 Second, their brains are still developing, and will not stop developing until they reach their mid-20s.
 While they move from childhood to full adulthood, they are still liable to react emotionally rather than logically, rashly rather than sensibly, which is not ideal when driving.

-Younger drivers tend to drive for recreation, typically with a car full of noisy friends as passenger.
+Younger drivers tend to drive for recreation, typically with a car full of noisy friends as passengers.
 Driving takes concentration and too much noise can be a distraction, increasing the chance of the driver not spotting a hazard until it is too late.

 This isn’t the only problem facing 18-year-old drivers.
 Having passed their test several months before, perhaps they may feel more confident and pay less attention to the road ahead.